Runtime & Orchestrationο

 ## ...
 STREAMED RESPONSE HANDLING

-If a generation is running too long or needs to be cancelled immediately depending on the logic you implement, use the /stop endpoint.
+If a generation is running too long or needs to be cancelled, use the /stop endpoint on the inference server.

 cURL (Terminal)